babar-raza/package-descriptions/aspose.cloud/packagist/Aspose.BarCode Cloud SDK for PHP.md

-This cloud SDK assists you to seamlessly integrate barcode generation, processing & conversion functionality into your C#, ASP.NET & other .NET cloud apps.
+This cloud SDK assists you to seamlessly integrate barcode generation, processing & conversion functionality into your PHP cloud apps.

-Generate new barcodes (Linear, 2D & Postal), configure barcode properties and attributes, such as, barcode height, dimensions, image format, and more.
-Scan existing barcodes belonging to 60+ symbologies, including, Codabar, PDF417, QR, MicroQR, EAN, Postnet, UPC, RM4SCC and many more.

 ## BarCode Processing Features